node-xyz/node-xyz.github.io/documentations/getting-started/index.md

 })
 {% endhighlight %}

-for more information about inserting middlewares and `.register()`, you can see [Generic Middlewares Handler](http://localhost:2000/apidoc/GenericMiddlewareHandler.html) class.
+for more information about inserting middlewares and `.register()`, you can see [Generic Middlewares Handler]() class.

-Note that except the payload, all of these parameters will be used in the last middleware to create and send a HTTP request.
+Note that many variables in both send and receive middleware will be used to parse/export the message.
 Altering them will indeed have consequences.
 Albeit, not all alterations are harmful.
 As an example, consider the following scenarios:

   - Applying a pre/post-processing to all request, like adding fix headers, message encryption or serialization.
   - logging systems